-III.
-Is the Hungarian pension system sustainable?
+3. Is the Hungarian pension system sustainable?

 In this section we present results from simulations with the MNB pension model in order to assess the sustainability of the Hungarian pension system.
-To this end we project future balances of the Pension Insurance Fund for each year between 2004 and 2105 and summarise these flows in a single indicator, the implicit public liabilities (IPL) of the pension system, which is the present value of its future deficits.
-We quantify the impact of the introduction of the second pillar on the sustainability of the system by comparing the implicit liabilities in a hypothetical full PAYG system (where all individuals participate in a full PAYG) to that in the actual multi-pillar pension system.
+To this end we project future balances of the Pension Insurance Fund for each year between 2004 and 2105 and summarise these flows in a single indicator, the net implicit public liabilities (IPL) of the pension system, which is the present value of its future deficits (the present value of expenditures that are not covered by contributions).
+We quantify the impact of the introduction of the second pillar on the sustainability of the system by comparing the net implicit liabilities in a hypothetical pure PAYG system (where all individuals participate in a pure PAYG) to that in the actual multi-pillar pension system.

 Our analytical framework is a revised, updated and upgraded version of the Finance Ministry's pension model.
-On the basis of the existing regulations/policies, the model projects base year figures of the number of pensioners and the sum of benefits into the future using exogenous assumptions for demographic trends and projections of activity rates (Hablicsek, 2005), as well as paths of macroeconomic variables.
+On the basis of the existing regulations/policies, the model projects base year figures of the number of pensioners and the sum of benefits into the future using exogenous assumptions for demographic trends and projections of activity rates (HABLICSEK, 2005), as well as paths of macroeconomic variables.
 (To learn more about our model see Appendix 1.)

-III.
-1. Assumptions
+3. 1.
+ASSUMPTIONS

-Our baseline demographic assumptions include a declining population; an increase in longevity and a rise in the old-age dependency ratio (see Figure 4).
-After a minor improvement in the next 5-10 years, Hungary will experience a rapid ageing of its population in our baseline scenario as large cohorts born in the 1950's begin to retire after 2012.
+Our baseline demographic assumptions include a declining population; an increase in longevity and a rise in the old-age dependency ratio (see Figure 5).
+After a minor improvement in the next 5-10 years, Hungary will experience a rapid ageing of its population in our baseline scenario, as large cohorts born in the 1950's begin to retire after 2012.
 Even more adverse demographic trends will set in around 2035-2040, with another large generation projected to reach the retirement age.
-Besides the policy settings, demography has proved to be the key factor in determining the future deficit profile of the system.
+Besides the policy settings, demography has proved to be one of the key factors in determining the future deficit profile of the system.